autowarefoundation/autoware-documentation/docs/how-to-guides/add-a-custom-ros-message.md

 ## Overview

-During the Autoware development, you will probably need to define your own messages, please read the following instructions before add a custome message.
+During the Autoware development, you will probably need to define your own messages, please read the following instructions before add a custom message.

 1. Message in [autoware_msgs](https://github.com/autowarefoundation/autoware_msgs) will define `Core` interface for module